 Consultants typically work on initiatives that require specialized abilities, quick turnaround, and high-level area data.
 Since many firms can't meet all their needs with existing personnel, consultants have access to a wide range of opportunities.
 As mentioned earlier, pursuing employment alternatives gives independent contractors access to a wide range of organizations, administration types, and business contacts.

-You may prefer a Corp-to-Corp arrangement instead of a 1099, as it protects you from the risks regarding the employer-employee relationship even though you are paid via 1099, the IRS might still consider you an employee and disallow your independent contractor status.
+You may prefer a corp to corp arrangement instead of a 1099, as it protects you from the risks regarding the employer-employee relationship.
+Even though you are paid via 1099, the IRS might still consider you an employee and disallow your independent contractor status.
 The major difference between C2C and 1099 is that with C2C, you don't have to pay self-employment taxes on your income.
-However, you do have to pay yourself a salary and with it both employer and employee taxes.
+However, you must pay yourself a set salary, as well as pay all required employee and employer taxes.

-With the W2 tax method, you're an employee.
-W2 contractors basically have an identical setup as a full-time employee except they are hired on a brief, contract foundation.
+With the W-2 tax method, you're working as a consultant on a contract basis.
+W-2 contractors basically have an identical setup as a full-time employee except they are hired on a brief, contract foundation.
 You might be paid a per-hour fee every two weeks by way of direct deposits or by another method, depending on the employer's standard procedures.
-Your employer pays part of your taxes, such as federal, social security, or Medicare, which is often about 8-9 percent.
+Your employer pays part of your taxes, such as federal, Social Security, or Medicare, which is often about 8-9 percent.
 Moreover, your employer withholds a part of your paycheck to go toward your income tax payments.

-With Corp-to-Corp, you're a normal contractor.
-You have to be an S-Corp or LLC, which needs some paperwork and a little money to start out.
-There are minor legal hoops to jump through, for example, filing your taxes quarterly.
-You might be paid month-to-month; your S-Corp or LLC invoices the company, which usually offers invoicing inside of 30 days.
+With corp to corp, you're a normal contractor.
+You have to be an S-corp or LLC, which needs some paperwork and a little money to start out.
+There are some small legal hoops to jump through.
+For example, you will be responsible for quarterly tax filings.
+You might be paid month-to-month; your S-corp or LLC invoices the company, which usually offers invoicing inside of 30 days.
 Sadly, this implies you may go as much as 60 days before receiving your first payment.

-If you need help with setting up a business entity, you can post your legal need on UpCounsel's marketplace.
+If you need help with a corp-to-corp relationship, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.